Sparkleleuk/Sustainability_Matters/_posts/2017-11-22-throttled.markdown

 *The wall of shame*

 Uber has been rocked by [one scandal after another](http://money.cnn.com/2017/05/05/technology/uber-crises/index.html?iid=EL).
 Female workers have accused the company of tolerating sexual harassment, opening a pandora's box of gender-related issues in Silicon Valley.
 Then its former CEO, Travis Kalanick, was discovered to have written ["sex rules"](https://www.recode.net/2017/6/8/15765514/2013-miami-letter-uber-ceo-kalanick-employees-sex-rules-company-celebration) for a company party in 2013.
-Then, it was investigated for using its Greyball software to evade regulators.
-Then, it was embroiled in a dispute with Google over alleged theft of Google's self-driving cars.
-With a data breach to add to its wall of shame, the company's reputation is taking a beating.
+Then it was investigated for using its Greyball software to evade regulators.
+Then it was embroiled in a dispute with Google over alleged theft of Google's self-driving cars.
+With a data breach added to its wall of shame, Uber's reputation is taking a beating.

 *Dear Uber*

 We love how you disrupted the taxi industry, bruh.
 But trust, once broken, takes time to rebuild.
 In the meantime, we've downloaded the Lyft app.